kaflesudeep/WVU_Software_Reuse_Operation/CalculatorAndConverter/README.md

 	##performAddition(11, Converter.BINARY, 2.0, Converter.DOUBLE)

 	1. This methods takes 4 parameter
-		a.
-First argument: the first number
+		1. First argument: the first number
-		b.
-Second argument: the format of the first number as enum variable.
+		2. Second argument: the format of the first number as enum variable.
-		c.
-Third argument: parameter: the second number
+		3. Third argument: parameter: the second number
-		d.
-Fourth argument: the format of the second number as enum variable.
+		4. Fourth argument: the format of the second number as enum variable.

 	2. All the methods will return data in the Second argument format as string.